 In February 2011, we were chosen as one of the nine outstanding congregations of the Central East Regional Group (CERG) to participate in the new UU Threshold Congregations program.
 This program was created to provide support and mentorship in achieving specific goals related to growth and hospitality, governance and social action.

 More Info: Our designated Regional Growth Development Consultant is Mark Bernstein.
-For more details about the program, and to read about the other eight congregations that were selected, please visit the CERG web site at www.cerguua.org.
+For more details about the program, please visit the CERG web site at www.cerguua.org.
 Please continue to visit this page for regular updates.

 Update - February 2012

 The Threshold Team has completed the formulation of measurable outcomes for the goals of the four growth areas.

 - Membership - Create a culture of welcoming, engagement and belonging that permeates the entire congregation.
 (Team leads: Pat Killian and Lori Jones)